 Watch the Shadow of the Bear emerge!

 During this period, the bear-like shadow comes out of hibernation when the autumnal sun sets behind Whiteside Mountain (read more about the fabulous hike atop Whiteside Mountain).
-The mountain, with an elevation of 4,930 feet, boasts sheer rock cliffs that are among the highest in the eastern United States.
+The mountain, with an elevation of 4,930 feet, has sheer rock cliffs that are among the highest in the eastern United States.
 It provides a splendid setting for viewing leaves throughout autumn, especially during the emergence of the bear.

 Directions from Asheville: I-26 to exit 40/Highway 280/Airport exit to Brevard.
 Then follow U.S. 64 to Cashiers.
 Very scenic drive, but many curves b/w Brevard and Cashiers.
 Allow 2.5 hours to drive.
-68 miles
+68 miles.